 The blue orchid - how to grow it and how to care for it

-Have you ever come across a vibrant, deep blue orchid and wondered if it was real?
-Most of the time, when you think of blue orchids, you imagine those intense blue Phalaenopsis orchids that you can find for sale at local florists or supermarkets.
+Have you ever seen a vibrant, deep blue orchid and wondered if it was real?
+Most of the time, when you think of blue orchids, you picture those deep blue Phalaenopsis orchids that you find for sale at your local florist or supermarket.
 Those bright blue orchid flowers look artificial.
-Surely nature couldn't have created these blue orchid flowers, right?
+Surely, nature couldn't have created these blue orchid flowers, right?

 Most blue orchid flowers are created by orchid growers and are not real.
 Orchid growers inject blue dye into the tip of the orchid flower as it grows.
 White orchids, Phalaenopsis, are usually used for this.
-Depending on the stage of growth in which the top of the flower is located, the blooming of the orchids will have different shades of blue.
-That being said, there are some blue orchids that occur naturally, such as the blue Vandas.
+Depending on the stage of growth the flower tip is in, the orchid bloom will be different shades of blue.
+That said, there are some naturally occurring blue orchids, such as blue Vandas.

 Contents: